Olipet24/engsci_notes/2024-2025/winter/AER373/lectures/Chapter 1.md

 In this case, we get the system of equations by replacing j with 1, 2, and 3

-Indices must be consitent when summing
+Indices must be consistent when summing
 $$
 a_{ij} + b_{ij} = c_{ij}
 $$